doctrine/doctrine-laminas-hydrator/README.md

 It now only prints "bar", which shows clearly that the getter has not been called.

-### A complete example using Zend\Form
+### A complete example using Laminas\Form

-Now that we understand how the hydrator works, let's see how it integrates into the Zend Framework's Form component.
+Now that we understand how the hydrator works, let's see how it integrates into the Laminas' Form component.
 We are going to use a simple example with, once again, a BlogPost and a Tag entities.
 We will see how we can create the blog post, and being able to edit it.